Should you use your own personal name for your brand or a business name?

 Example 2 : Colour - MarketingSolved.com

 I once read a blog post about her brand colors.
 I'm saying 'her' on purpose because I actually don't know her name off the top of my head.
-BUT I remember her brand colours, which are gold and black.
+BUT I remember her brand colors, which are gold and black.
 And the blog post I read was exactly about that, which is how her brand colors work for her and are creating brand recognition amongst her audience.
 Someone said to her, every time they see the color gold they think of her brand.
 This is a great example of a personal brand that works without using your real name.
 Instead the brand is defined by the use of color.

 Should I rebrand as a personal brand?

 If you are still reading this blog post, then I assume that this topic is playing on your mind, and that you are seriously considering changing your name.
 I think you should do it, and here's a quick summary of why.

 Need help deciding?
 Book a free 30min Discovery Call with me.

 The benefits of changing your business name to your personal brand name